 Starting with RM10,000 and then adding on RM1,500 every month for an annual return of 9.4% less StashAway's 0.8% fee, you would have an estimated RM224,000 in 8 years saved up.
 You can liquidate your position easily at any time.

-This is substantial enough to cover your deposit, closing fees, and renovation.
-In fact, if you get into the habit of investing every month, there's a high probability that you'd increase the monthly contribution towards your investment fund and have much more that RM224,000 in 8 years.
+RM224,000 is more than enough to cover your deposit, closing fees, and renovation.
+In fact, if you get into the habit of investing every month, you'd most probably increase the monthly contribution towards your investment fund and have much more that RM224,000 in 8 years.

 Whether you choose to use StashAway or another fund manager like Vanguard to buy ETFs, your primary concern should be the fees they charge.
 The lower the fees, the higher your return and the better the compounding effect.